safa-howaid/inventoryTracker/README.md

 ## To Run Locally

+NOTE: Ensure that you have the Node and NPM installed Run the following to install server dependencies:

+- `cd server`
+- `npm install`

   Run the following to start the server:

 - `cd server`
 - `npm run start`